|South Texas Orthopaedics and Sports Medicine

 Floresville, TX 78114 USA

-If you suddenly start feeling pain in your lower back or hip that radiates to the back of your thigh and into your leg, you may have a protruding (herniated) disk in your spinal column that is pressing on the roots of the sciatic nerve.
+If you suddenly start feeling pain in your lower back or hip that radiates to the back of your thigh and into your leg, you may have a protruding (herniated) disk in your spinal column that is pressing on the nerve roots in the lumbar spine.
 This condition is known as sciatica.

-Sciatica may feel like a bad leg cramp that lasts for weeks before it goes away.
-You may have pain, especially when you sit, sneeze, or cough.
+Sciatica may feel like a bad leg cramp, with pain that is sharp ("knife-like"), or electrical.
+The cramp can last for weeks before it goes away.
+You may have pain, especially when you move, sneeze, or cough.
 You may also have weakness, "pins and needles" numbness, or a burning or tingling sensation down your leg.

 You are most likely to get sciatica between the ages of 30 and 50 years.
 It may happen as a result of the general wear and tear of aging, plus any sudden pressure on the disks that cushion the bones (vertebrae) of your lower spine.